 |Saturday, 7 May||C2062||10.00 am – 5.00 pm Irish Mathematical Olympiad How to find the venue?|

 The Mathematics Enrichment course is designed to develop a sound understanding of mathematics and improve problem-solving skills.
 There is little overlap with the mathematics taught in school.
 While there will be some mathematical theory introduced, the emphasis will be on solving problems rather than accumulating theory.
 Participants will be trained to create original deductive arguments to establish mathematical facts.
 The problems studied require inventive thinking rather than applying known techniques.

 Who is it for?

 These classes are for talented students of mathematics in Transition Year, 5th year or 6th year of secondary school.
-If you are interested but have not received an invitation by the end of November, please contact Mark Burke (details below).

 You cannot become a problem solver without solving problems on your own!

 Therefore, from each participant, the willingness to do some homework is expected.